 When sending money to Namibia it’s important to compare your bank’s rates & fees with those we have negotiated with our partner money transfer providers.
 To get a better deal you should follow these 4 simple steps :

-Use our Send to Namibian Dollars calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Namibian Dollars deposited into the recipient bank account and less margins and fees kept by the banks!
+Use the above calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Namibian dollar deposited into the recipient bank account and less margins and fees kept by the banks!

 Managing your money effectively while living and working abroad can be challenging, but there are several steps you can take to ensure that your finances are in order.

 By following these tips and managing your money effectively, you can reduce financial stress and enjoy your experience living or doing business in Namibia.

 The expat life in Namibia is typically very comfortable and relaxed.
 Most people who live here have a good standard of living, with access to modern amenities and conveniences.
 There is a strong sense of community among expats, and many people make friends easily.
 There are also plenty of opportunities to get involved in local activities and enjoy the outdoors.

 The cost of living in Namibia varies depending on your lifestyle.
 If you live in a rural area, the cost of living will be lower than if you live in a major city.
 The cost of food and housing will also be lower in a rural area.

 Namibia has a variety of laws that foreigners should be aware of, including laws relating to immigration, travel, and business.
 Namibia also has a number of environmental laws and regulations that foreign nationals should be aware of.

 The process of starting and running a business in Namibia is relatively simple and straightforward compared to other countries in the region.
 The country has a well-developed infrastructure and a pro-business regulatory environment.
 However, businesses may face some challenges when it comes to bribery and corruption.